This post is sponsored by TD Direct Investing. All views and opinions expressed represent my own.

 Well, I was wrong.

-There are a multitude of reasons why you might invest.
+There is a multitude of reasons why you might invest.
 In fact, you can categorize those reasons into 3 different types of investment goals:

 - Short-term investing goals (1-2 years)